neftjs/neft/index.coffee.md

 [*Function*] lookupSetter(*NotPrimitive* object, *String* property)
 -------------------------------------------------------------------

-Returns the function bound as a setter to the given *property*.
+Returns function bound as a setter to the given *property*.

 	exports.lookupSetter = do ->